September 17, 2002

 Any business having an integrated approach including risk provides the objective evidence for top management to protect business viability and make improvement through management review, more efficient and effective.
 The application of management system standards helps to ensure a structured approach to making factually based decisions on how the organization can move forward.

 A single Business Management System ?

 Is risk management an independent issue, something to be managed separately?
-The indications are that most organisations are actually managing risk already through the application of management system standards.
+The indications are that most organizations are actually managing risk already through the application of management system standards.

-Internationally recognised standards are now available to help organisations take account of the needs and expectations of all their stakeholders.
-The results from internal and external audits to these standards can be used to drive organisational risk management.
-The whole system needs to have a continual improvement focus, in line with strategic objectives, thereby safeguarding the future prosperity of the organisation.
+Internationally recognised standards are now available to help organizations take account of the needs and expectations of all their stakeholders.
+The results from internal and external audits to these standards can be used to drive organizational risk management.
+The whole system needs to have a continual improvement focus, in line with strategic objectives, thereby safeguarding the future prosperity of the organization.
 The complete system could be described as a “Total Business Management System".